Notarized Translation, Legalized Translation, & More

 • Financial processes

-The process explained above applies specifically to UK-certified translations, where you are having the translation done in the UK, then obtaining notarization or legalization within the UK for use at a UK-based embassy or in another country that has specifically requested "legalized or notarized translation from the UK".
+The process described above specifically applies to UK-certified translations, where the translation is completed in the UK and then notarized or legalized within the UK for use at a UK-based embassy or in another country that has specifically requested a "legalized or notarized translation from the UK."
+It’s essential to confirm the requirements with the requesting body before placing an order with any agency to ensure you’re meeting the correct standards.

 Translayte can take care of all your needs from the point of instruction through the process of a certified translation with notarization following and legalization if required.
 The whole process is seamless and stress-free and usually cheaper and quicker than if you undertook each stage individually.
 Keeping your documents in one location is also more secure.
 If you are interested in ordering a notarized or legalized translation, you can do so directly and quickly on our website.